Skip to main content

 Operational challenges and supply chain disruptions

 Disruptions in supply chains are a recurring theme.
 Registrants are acknowledging material effects to their supply chain and future effects that are reasonably likely to occur.
-In addition to acknowledging these current and future effects, many are discussing how they are trying to mitigate current or anticipated supply chain disruptions – e.g. increasing inventory storage in countries that are subject to more favorable tariff and trade policies, considering alternative sourcing, and relocating production.
+In addition to acknowledging these current and future effects, some discuss how they are trying to mitigate current or anticipated supply chain disruptions – e.g. increasing inventory storage in countries that are subject to more favorable tariff and trade policies and considering alternative sourcing.

 Strategic planning and adaptation

 Registrants are outlining strategic initiatives to try to adapt to the evolving tariff and trade policy.
-Some examples include disclosures about efforts to diversify suppliers, leverage new technologies and modify business models to reduce exposure to tariffs.
+Some examples include disclosures about efforts to diversify suppliers and modify business models to reduce exposure to tariffs.

-While this trend was observed in our Q1 analysis, our Q2 analysis indicated that disclosures about strategic adaptation responses are becoming more detailed and more specific.
-For example, companies are discussing supply chain reconfiguration, price increases and sourcing shifts in more detail.
+In more recent quarters, disclosures about strategic adaptation responses are more specific.
+For example, companies are discussing supply chain reconfiguration, price increases and sourcing shifts.

 Regulatory compliance